Career HubResume

-- Soft skills include qualities like leadership, teamwork, and time management.
+• Get a clear breakdown of soft skills to put on your resume, including qualities like leadership, teamwork, and time management.

-You've spent hours crafting the perfect resume, highlighting your professional and personal skills.
-But the interview invites just aren’t coming.
-While technical skills and experience are necessary, personal skills are equally important for standing out in a crowded market.
+You've spent hours crafting the perfect resume and highlighting your, but the interview invites just aren’t coming.
+While it’s imperative to clearly display your past experience and education, showcasing your skills is equally important for standing out in a crowded market.

-Personal skills for a resume showcase your ability to work effectively with others, communicate clearly, and adapt to new challenges.
-They demonstrate to employers that you're not just qualified on paper but will also work well within a team.
+Skills on your resume help show off your ability to work effectively with others, communicate clearly, and adapt to new challenges.
+They demonstrate to employers that you haven’t just held relevant titles, but that you’ve actively built and honed relevant expertise.

-You could be overqualified in terms of experience and technical skills and still not get the job due to lacking people skills.
-Ultimately, the hiring manager will hire someone that complements the current team.
+You could be overqualified in terms of your years of experience or education, but still not get the job due to lacking technical or people skills.
+Ultimately, the hiring manager will hire someone that complements the current team and demonstrates how they’ll add value to the organization.

 In this guide, you'll learn:

-- Top personal skills to add to a resume
+• Top skills to add to a resume

-- How to decide which personal skills to add to your resume
+• How to decide which skills to add to your resume

-- How to format and write personal skills on a resume
+• How to format and write your skills on your resume

-Want to turn your personal skills into interviews?
-Build a free resume with Teal that aligns with the most important ones for every job.
+Want to turn your talents into interviews?
+Build a free resume with Teal that aligns with the most important skills for every job.

 Top list of personal skills for a resume